Activist Arrested For Attacking Monet Painting In Paris

 "We love art," the movement has said, "but future artists will have nothing to paint on a burning planet."

-Monet appears to be a favourite target for climate activists elsewhere, too, with paintings by the Impressionist having previoiusly come under attack in Potsdam, Germany, and in Stockholm.
+Monet appears to be a favourite target for climate activists elsewhere, too, with paintings by the Impressionist having previously come under attack in Potsdam, Germany, and in Stockholm.

 Legal Disclaimer: